iker-pc/nextjs-example/README.md

 * API routes
 * Server Side Rendering (Isomorphic rendering)

-There are more features of which a code example was not developed, like the nextjs 'Head' Component, or the AMP support.
+There are more features of which a code example was not developed, like the nextjs 'Head' Component, or the AMP support, among others.

 File based routing system